G3n-Avocato/Darkly/Directory listing/Ressources/README.md

-# Hidden files and directories
+# Directory listing

+Web servers can be configured to automatically list the contents of directories that do not have an index page present.
+This can aid an attacker by enabling them to quickly identify the resources at a given path, and proceed directly to analyzing and attacking those resources.
+It particularly increases the exposure of sensitive files within the directory that are not intended to be accessible to users, such as temporary files and crash dumps.

 ## Breach type

 * A01:2021 - Broken Access Control

     Information Disclosure:
+    * CWE-548: Exposure of Information Through Directory Listing
     * CWE-200: Exposure of Sensitive Information to an Unauthorized Actor
     * CWE-285: Improper Authorization -- (the client user should not have the permissions to access hidden files and sensitive files)
     * CWE-538: Insertion of Sensitive Information into Externally-Accessible File or Directory: The product places sensitive information into files or directories that are accessible to actors who are allowed to have access to the files, but not to the sensitive information.
-    * CWE-548: Exposure of Information Through Directory Listing

     Directory Traversal:
     * CWE-22: Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal')